jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 [music]

 C: Don't forget to visit superhumanradio.com and check out all the free stuff.
 Go down to the area that says free stuff, and you can get free samples of concrete creatine, free samples of Ibunex topical ibuprofen, free samples of Gamma O, which raises testosterone naturally, and free samples of DRIVE, which is a stimulant-free pre-workout supplement.
 You never pay for shipping and handling when you get free stuff on my radio show.
 We're talking today with Aajonus Vonderplanitz about the sudden and suspicious outbreak of swine flu.
 What we've learned so far, for those of you who are just tuning in now, is that the vaccine that may have shown up on the scene there in Mexico and may actually be the reason for swine flu.
-Now, Agnes, you said something at the beginning of the show that you also put in the email, and I'd like you to elaborate on it.
+Now, Aajonus, you said something at the beginning of the show that you also put in the email, and I'd like you to elaborate on it.
 You say that AIDS was created in a laboratory.

 A: Yes, in UCLA, University of California, Los Angeles, 1961 and 62, they created a mixture.
 What they did was combine the waste product, the virus of a bovine, the lymphonomic virus of a sheep, and the leukemic virus of a bovine.
 These are bovines.
 The way you can only get a virus, like I said, is if the tissue is so toxic with chemicals that bacteria can't do their normal janitorial work and eat the organic tissue and then reduce the waste and eliminate a little waste.
 When your body makes a solvent, which is a virus, the solvent is a virus, it's a soap, it's not alive.
 There's no nucleus, no respiratory system, no digestive tract, no circulatory system.
 There's none of that.
 So it's not alive.
 It's a waste product.
 It's dissolved animal tissue, specific animal tissue.
 So what they do is they take animal tissue and put it in a petri dish in a contaminated environment but with enough solution to keep them alive.
 So the cells start taking themselves apart with solvents and will eventually kill the cell.
 This virus will kill the cell.
 It will kill itself by poisoning itself and taking itself apart.